clarisma/just-the-docs/_source/python/features.md

 > .property id

 The feature's numeric OSM identifier.
 IDs are unique only within the feature type (which means a node and a way may have the same ID).
-Always `0` if this feature is an anonymous node, otherwise non-zero.
+Always `0` if this feature is an [anonymous node](#anonymous-nodes), otherwise non-zero.

 > .property tags

-The feature's `Tags` (key/value pair that describe its properties).
+The feature's [`Tags`](#Tags) (key/value pairs that describe its properties).

 > .property is_node